-Online Pediatric Physical Therapy and Occupational Therapy Continuing Education Courses For Therapists
+Online Pediatric Physical Therapy and Occupational Therapy Continuing Education Courses

 Some of the following links are affiliate links.
 When you purchase through an affiliate link I earn a small commission from that company at no cost to you.

 Online Pediatric Physical Therapy and Occupational Therapy Continuing Education Courses

 Summit – This is another option for online courses.
 I’ve taken courses live from Summit that I’ve enjoyed.
-I personally don’t have any expereince with their online courses, but have heard good reports from those that have taken courses online through Summit.
+I personally don’t have any experience with their online courses, but have heard good reports from those that have taken courses online through Summit.

 Primitive Reflexes 101 – A course on reflex integration from ILS Learning Corner.
 This course is only open at select times.

 OT School House – If you love listening to podcasts this is for you!
 Listen to their podcast, take a quiz, and earn professional development!
 For a school based pediatric therapist this is a fun and unique way to earn continuing education credits.

 This resource will continued to be added too as I learn of new opportunities.
-If you know of something great feel free to email me and I will add it to the list of online continuing education courses for physical therapists, occupational therapists, and speech and language pathologists.
+If you know of something great feel free to email me and I will add it to the list of online continuing education courses for pediatric physical therapists, pediatric occupational therapists, and speech and language pathologists.